 Like any other aspect of SEO, your local listings can be affected by Google algorithm updates and other changes that can affect your local listing management.
 It is essential to keep abreast of all changes to make sure your business information remains consistent and updated across all platforms.
 Here are the latest changes to local listings management applications over the past few months and how they might affect your local SEO.

-Google My Business is perhaps the most popular way to manage listings and control local SEO.
+Google Business Profile is perhaps the most popular way to manage listings and control local SEO.
 Some of the most notable updates over the past few months include:

 - Edits From Unverified Merchants

 As of the end of September, business owners can suggest edits to their core business information directly from a GMB account, before they verify their information.
 Edits still go through a regular review process, but they allow business owners to ensure their business information is accurate before it goes live on Google Maps and Search.

 Some businesses were classified based on distance rather than a confirmed geographical area.
 Under the change, a business will reflect its closest named area, such as Houston, TX or Corktown, Detroit.
 Business owners have the option of reviewing the changes and accepting them or providing a new, more accurate service area.
 If you were affected by the change, you should have received an email about it in September.

 - Garner Insights on Your Profile Through Google Maps